codewars/docs/content/languages/c/authoring/index.md

 # C: creating and translating a kata

-This article is meant as help for kata authors and translators who would like to create new content in C. It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), shows the most common pitfalls and how to avoid them.
+This article is meant for kata authors and translators who would like to create new content in C. It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), shows the most common pitfalls and how to avoid them.

 This article is not a standalone tutorial on creating kata or translations.
 It's meant to be a complementary, C-specific part of a more general set of HOWTOs and guidelines related to [content authoring](/authoring/).
 If you are going to create a C translation, or a new C kata from scratch, please make yourself familiar with the aforementioned documents related to authoring in general first.